Platinum Plan – Affordable Care Act (Obamacare)

 - Average out-of-pocket costs for platinum plans on the small business market

 The Platinum Plan is one of four new categories of health insurance plans created by the Patient Protection and Affordable Care Act(also known as Obamacare).
-A Platinum Plan is designed to offer the lowest out-of-pocket expenses for enrollees.
-A typical platinum plan enrollee pays approximately 10% of the out-of-pocket costs of covered healthcare services with the plan paying the remainder.
+A Platinum Plan is designed to incur the lowest out-of-pocket expenses for enrollees.
+A typical platinum plan enrollee pays approximately 10% of the costs of covered healthcare services with the plan paying the remainder.
 In comparison, a typical Bronze Plan enrollee pays 40% of covered medical expenses.

 |Cost-Sharing Category||Average for a Platinum Plan|

 |Specialty drugs||$126 (copay used for specialty drugs in 54% of plans studied)|

 |Annual cap on out-of-pocket costs for an individual||$1,855|

 |Annual cap on out-of-pocket costs for a family||$3,710|